falconry/falcon/docs/user/install.rst

 Dependencies
 ------------

-Falcon does not require the installation of any other packages, although if Cython has been installed into the environment, it will be used to optimize the framework as explained above.
+Falcon does not require the installation of any other packages.

 WSGI Server
 -----------